-Of course, there are also some cons that you might want to consider:
+Of course, there are also some cons that you might want to consider writing a PRD:

 Based on the information above, if you know what you want and have a clear idea of how much time and money you want to spend on it, creating a product requirements specification in advance might still be a more suitable option.

+Here we consider essential PRD requirements.
 First of all, let’s remember the goal of the document – to communicate the concept of the product under development and arrange all the details that are useful for the development process.
 Long story short, all the technical specifications included in the document ensure that the future product will be compliant with all requirements.
-To make your PRD really helpful for your development team, use these tips:
+These tips will give you a quick understanding of how to write a good PRD for your development team:

-In the next section of this article, you will see a sample outline for a Product Requirements Document.
+In the next section of this article, we continue learning about how to write a product requirements document, and you will see a sample outline for it.

-Now we are going to go through the components of a well-developed Product Requirement Document that can be used as a template.
+Now we are going to go through the components of a well-developed product requirements document template that can be used as a template.
 Once you understand the idea behind each section, you will have no problem looking at it from an experienced product management specialist’s point of view while creating your own docs.
-Here are the essential components, which may still be somewhat flexible in sequence, depending on what business you have or other factors:
+Here are the essential components of a product requirements template, which may still be somewhat flexible in sequence, depending on what business you have or other factors: